-Supervision Model" on teaching skills among in-service teachers This models helps to avoid gap between an in-service Training programme and daily classroom experiences which is easy to administer.
+This research study deals with the impact of "Group Clinical Supervision Model" among 30 in-service teachers.
+This research study also deals with the impact of "Group Clinical Supervision Model" on teaching skills among in-service teachers This models helps to avoid gap between an in-service Training programme and daily classroom experiences which is easy to administer.
 It is translated at the supervisory level into planning, observation, analysis and treatment of the teachers classroom's performance.

-Title of the study: "A study of impact of Group Clinical Supervision Model on teaching skills among in-service graduate and post graduate teachers"
+Title of the study:

+"A study of impact of Group Clinical Supervision Model on teaching skills among in-service teachers with reference experience.